Joe Hunt, President

 Born in Doylestown, Pennsylvania, Jim Morrison graduated from Lehigh University, BS and MBA.
 He was in the Air Force for 4 years prior to joining a predecessor of what is now Bank of America in Richmond, Virginia.
 After 20 years there and in the Washington, DC area as a Senior Vice President & Division Executive, Operations and Technology, he left the bank and moved to the Outer Banks in 1993.
 There he volunteered for a number of civic and charitable organizations until moving to New Bern in 2004.
 In New Bern he has been active in civic organizations and charities as well, volunteering with the Historical Society and acting as co-chair of our Investment in History Campaign.
 He serves on the board of the Farmers Market and is a commissioner on the New Bern Historic Preservation Commission.

 Before retiring to New Bern in 2006, Gerri and her husband Bill lived in western New Jersey, where they raised their son and daughter.
-Gerri worked in the business world for many years, was elected to her township school board in New Jersey, tutored adult literacy and continuing education at Rutgers University, and was certified by the state of New Jersey to handle municipal welfare.
+Gerri worked in the business world for many years, was elected to her township school board in New Jersey, and tutored adult literacy.
+From the School of Continuing Education at Rutgers University, NJ was certified Director of Municipal Welfare.
 Her love of quilting eventually led to a job in that industry.
-She is currently the vice president of the Croatan Quilters Guild in Havelock and is part of the New Bern Fire Department’s CERT (Community Emergency Response Team).
-Gerri has been an active member of the New Bern Historical Society since 2006.
-She has helped with mailings, been a member of the Spring Homes and Garden Tour steering committee, co-chaired the ABC Sale (Attic, Basement, Closet), and now serves on the Board of Directors.
+She is Past Vice President of the Croatan Quilters Guild in Havelock and is active in the New Bern Fire Department’s CERT (Community Emergency Response Team).
+Gerri is an active member and volunteer with the New Bern Historical Society since 2006.
+She co-chairs the ABC Sale, has been on the Spring Homes and Gardens Tour steering committee and has served on various other committees.